AdaCore/training_material/courses/ada_essentials/050_array_types/08-array_aggregates.rst

         [for J in 1 ..
 3 =>
            [for K in 1 ..
 3 => J * 10 + K]];

-* You can even use multiple iterators for a single dimension array
+* Can even use multiple iterators for a single dimension array

   .. code:: Ada